 The professional indemnity provision represents the current best estimates of the amounts likely to be needed to settle claims in respect of alleged professional negligence.
-These estimates are subject to a high level of uncertainty as they depend on the outcome of a range of future events and accordingly may need to be updated as circumstances evolve.
-Separately, the Group recognises expected reimbursements from professional indemnity insurance associated with this provision within trade and other receivables (note 17).
-No separate disclosure is made in relation to the detail of any such claims as to do so would be seriously prejudicial to the position of the Group.
-Note that in the prior year, the professional indemnity provision and the reimbursement asset, the value of which were not material, were presented net within accruals.
+These are the gross value before any amount is reclaimed from insurers under the Group's professional indemnity insurance policy.
+These estimates are subject to a high level of uncertainty as they depend on the outcome of a range of future events and, accordingly, may need to be updated as circumstances evolve.
+No separate disclosure is made in relation to the detail of any such claims, as to do so would be seriously prejudicial to the position of the Group.
+Note that prior to 31 January 2024, the professional indemnity provision and the reimbursement asset, the value of which were not material, were presented net within accruals.